-Individuals can participate in online floral design training through a program with multiple courses or a single course with multiple lessons.
+Individuals can participate in online floral design training through a program with multiple courses or through a single course with multiple lessons.
 Some hybrid format programs may be available.
 Training may result in a certificate or diploma; the American Institute of Floral Designers confers Certified Floral Designer certification on those who complete training and education and then prove their skills through both an exam and live demonstration.